mongodb/openapi/tools/postman/README.md

 5. **Upload Collection to Postman**: Use the Postman API to upload the Collection to Postman.

+## Limitations

+Our Postman collection generation has several limitations, meaning some manual user actions may be necessary during setup:

+-  Only a single content-type header is supported generation, meaning users may have to manually update this header if the API supports more than one; see docs links on endpoint level
+- Only a single auth scheme is supported during generation, meaning users may have to update their auth on the collection level or endpoint level if not selecting the default

+## Postman folder structure

+- `openapi` - Where the OpenAPI Spec, version information, and fork files are stored
+- `tmp` - Where the Postman Collection is generated and the temporary working files are stored
+- `scripts` - Where the Bash scripts are stored
+- `validation` - Where the files for spectral validation of the generated collection is stored

 ## Local setup and validation

 ### Prerequisites